vladigleba/vladigleba.github.io/posts/prophecy/millennium.md

 > Do ye not know that the *saints shall judge the world*? and if the world shall be judged by you, are ye unworthy to judge the smallest matters?
 Know ye not that *we shall judge angels*? how much more things that pertain to this life?
 {% ct '1 Corinthians 6:2-3' %}

-> And after these things I heard a great voice of much people in heaven, saying, Alleluia; Salvation, and glory, and honour, and power, unto the Lord our God: *for true and righteous are his judgments*.
+> And after these things *I heard a great voice of much people in heaven*, saying, Alleluia; Salvation, and glory, and honour, and power, unto the Lord our God: *for true and righteous are his judgments*.
 {% ct 'Revelation 19:1-2' %}

-The saved from all ages that are in heaven during the 1,000 years will be part of the next phase of the judgment during which they will have all their questions answered about God’s dealings with sin and sinners.
-They will not be determining who is saved or lost, for God will have [already determined](/posts/prophecy/judgment.md) that, but the cases of all who are lost, including Satan and his angels, will be reviewed, and the fairness of God’s judgment will be confirmed.
+The saved from all ages will participate in the next phase of judgment, during which all their questions about God’s dealings with sin and sinners will be answered.
+They will not determine who is saved or lost, for God will have already decided that during the [first phase](/posts/prophecy/investigative.md#who-is-being-judged-first); rather, they will review the cases of all who are lost—including Satan and his angels.

+Perhaps they will wonder why some people they expected to be there are missing, while others they did not expect are present.
+Maybe certain perplexing events or trying circumstances in their own lives caused them to question why God allowed these things to happen.
+To all of these perplexities—and more—God will provide perfectly satisfying answers, confirming the fairness of His judgment and motivating the redeemed to praise Him all the more for His infinite wisdom, love, and mercy.

 ## What happens at the end of the 1,000 years?